-Mouthguards should be worn for contact sports, like basketball, soccer, and lacrosse, where players may be hit by a ball or other players.
+Mouthguards should be worn for contact sports, like basketball, soccer, and lacrosse, where a ball or other players may hit players.
 It is estimated that more than 5 million teeth are knocked out due to sports every year.
-However, according to the American Dental Association, sports mouthguards can prevent over 200,000 tooth injuries.
+However, the American Dental Association states that sports mouthguards can prevent over 200,000 tooth injuries.

-Professional custom-fit sports mouth guards can prevent people from having to resort to solutions such as dental crowns or tooth bonding for cracked and chipped teeth.
+Professional custom-fit sports mouth guards can prevent people from resorting to solutions such as dental crowns or tooth bonding for cracked and chipped teeth.
 They may also prevent missing teeth and the need for restorative treatments.
 Dr. Jessica Christy and her team at Orchard Hill Dental offer custom-fit sports mouthguards to patients in Hendersonville, NC.

 In addition to general dental services, Dr. Christy provides custom mouthguards to new and existing patients.
-Learn about the benefits of mouthguards as well as the treatment process provided by your dentist in Hendersonville, NC, below.
+Learn about the benefits of mouthguards and the treatment process provided by your dentist in Hendersonville, NC, below.

 Sports Mouthguards in Hendersonville